 2. Don’t over commit

 It’s easy to get caught up in the festiveness of the season and say ‘yes’ to the 20 things you’ve been invited to between now and the 25th December.
-You may suffer from FOMO (fear of missing out) but going out a lot can quickly become expensive.
+Sure, you may suffer from FOMO, but going out a lot can quickly become expensive.
 Be picky.
 Say ‘yes’ to those really special events and graciously decline the rest.

 3. Get a Kris Kringle going